Trump calls for GOP unity, repeats lies about election loss

 Trump calls for GOP unity, repeats lies about election lossNew

 ORLANDO, Fla.
-(AP) — Former President Donald Trump called for Republican Party unity when he returned to the political stage for the first time since losing the White House to Joe Biden.
-Trump closed out a conservative political conference in Florida on Sunday, and told cheering attendees that he is sticking with the GOP and not forming a third party.
-He said Republicans would stand united, yet he also criticized those who supported his impeachment and denounced his incitement of rioters at the U.S. Capitol.
+(AP) — Former President Donald Trump has called for Republican Party unity on his return to the political stage for the first time since losing the White House to Joe Biden.
+Trump closed out a conservative political conference in Florida on Sunday and told cheering attendees that he is sticking with the GOP and not forming a third party.
+Trump said Republicans would stand united, yet he also criticized those who supported his impeachment and denounced his incitement of rioters at the U.S. Capitol.
 The former president also repeated familiar falsehoods about the November election.